Seraphania/civ-ipriot-car-park/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

->Q. Which class is responsible for the number of available bays (and why)?
+Q. Which class is responsible for the number of available bays (and why)?
->
+> Carpark: It contains the capacity and list of cars (`_plates`) already, so it makes sense to add available bays as a property as well.

->Q. Which class is responsible for the current temperature (and why)?
+Q. Which class is responsible for the current temperature (and why)?
->
+> Carpark/Separate module: Carpark is responsible for aggregating the display information in the `update_displays()` method, before calling the Display class `update()` method to actually print the information.
+Update displays() should hold the weather information, perhaps calling a separate class that gets updated Weather information from an API module.

->Q. Which class is responsible for the time (and why)?
+Q. Which class is responsible for the time (and why)?
->
+> Sensor: Sensors will be triggered when a car enters or exits, as it is likely that in future we will want to keep track of the entry and exit times of cars it makes sense for sensor to keep track of the time.
 --------

 ##### 2.7.3.1.
 Detour: implement available bays